-Kennedy’s first feature documentary It’s Not Yet Dark, directed by Frankie Fenton is based on the best-selling book of the same name written by Simon Fitzmaurice and the film is narrated by Colin Farrell.
-It won Best Documentary and Best Cinematography at the Galway Film Fleadh 2016, and was selected for International Premiere at the Sundance Film Festival 2017.
+Kennedy Films’ first feature documentary It’s Not Yet Dark, directed by Frankie Fenton, is based on the best-selling book of the same name written by Simon Fitzmaurice, and is narrated by Colin Farrell.
+It won Best Documentary and Best Cinematography at the Galway Film Fleadh 2016, and was selected for competition and International Premiere at the Sundance Film Festival 2017.

 Kennedy Films has just released feature documentary Atomic Hope: Inside the Pro-Nuclear Movement theatrically across the UK and Ireland in February 2023, receiving 4 stars reviews from The Guardian, Irish Times, The Examiner, The Sunday Independent and the Sunday Times.